Offset error and Zero-point error

 To ensure accurate pressure measurements, it’s important to identify and correct both offset and span errors.
 This is typically done through calibration, where known pressures are applied, and the sensor’s output is adjusted to match the expected values.

-Let’s consider a simple analogy of a weighing scale to understand the concepts of offset error and span error.
+Let’s consider a simple analogy of a weighing scale to understand the concepts of the two errors.

 Now, suppose the vendor puts a 2-kilogram bag of apples on the scale.
 Because of the earlier offset error, the scale reads 3 kilograms (2 kg of apples + 1 kg offset).